cristinamtown/Chicago-Traffic-Crashes/README.md

     plt.savefig(f'figures/scatter_{col}_v_{target}.png', transparent=True, bbox_inches='tight');
 ```

-2. Looking at count plots for the categorical columns.
-This is where it was decided to focus on Driver_Action.
+2. The examination of the count plots for the categorical columns helped decide that the focus should be on Driver_Action.

 ![countplot driver action](Figures/count_DRIVER_ACTION.png)